Recent Blogs

 Rask AI specializes in AI dubbing and subtitle generation for content creators and businesses.

 What works: High-quality dubbed audio that sounds natural.
 Supports 130+ language pairs.
-Excellent for YouTube channels.
+Strong for YouTube channels.
 Built-in translator specifically trained on video content.

 What to watch: User interface isn't as intuitive as some competitors.
 Customer support can be slow.